 Some images catch our eye faster than others.
 Do you know why?
-What causes our brain to interpret them as attractive and pleasing?
 One reason is down to the use of complementary colors.

-Let’s see how you can take advantage of complementary color scheme with these 25 stunning examples.
+Let’s see how you can take advantage of the complementary color scheme to improve your photography.

 Color Theory 101: What are Complementary Colors and the Color Wheel?

-If one thing really affects how a viewer sees your images, it’s color.
+If one thing affects how a viewer sees your images, it’s color.
 Different colors can be striking and bold or subtle and muted.
 They could be vibrant, luscious, or pastel and soft.

 It is a set of practical guidelines on the visual effects of color combinations.

 Color theory helps us mold this diversity of colors into a logical structure – from warm colors to cool colors.
 To make sense of color combinations and understand how colors work in general.

 But for our purposes today we’re going to use only the simplest and most important one: the color wheel.